 But, determining this yummy doneness is a big challenge while cooking ribs as you can’t insert a meat thermometer into its thin layer of meat.

 So, it’s very important to know how to tell when ribs are done without using a meat thermometer.

 In most cooking, cooking time helps to know the doneness where an instant-read thermometer can’t be used.
-But, due to the variety of weights and thicknesses of the ribs, this method also can’t give off the accurate result.
-So, smart home chefs like my grandma follow some peculiar cooking hacks to tell if the finger-licking, tender rack of ribs are done.
-Let’s learn the hacks.
+But, due to the variety of weights and thicknesses of the ribs, this method also can’t give off an accurate result.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.